telekom/style-doc/CONTRIBUTING.md

 # Contributing

-## Code of conduct
+## Code of Conduct

-All members of the project community must abide by the [Contributor Covenant](CODE_OF_CONDUCT.md).
+All members of the project community must abide by the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).
 Only by respecting each other can we develop a productive and collaborative community.
 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting [opensource@telekom.de](mailto:opensource@telekom.de) and/or a project maintainer.

 We appreciate your courtesy of avoiding political questions here.
 Issues that are not related to